GenerateNU/dearly/docs/ARCHITECTURE.md

 - **Husky**: Hooks for enforcing pre-commit and pre-push hooks (linting and formatting checks).

 ### Pipelines
+Any pull request to the `main` branch will need to pass code reviews, have all green CI checkmarks, be fully updated with the latest changes from `main` before merging.

 1. **CodeQL**: Static code analysis tool to ensure the code is free of vulnerabilities and quality issues.
 2. **Linter**: Enforces consistent coding style using ESLint with a TypeScript configuration.